 - Battered Women – this program is offered to the female population and is provided for by the YWCA.
 Meetings are held weekly and the program addresses spousal battery and parenting skill development.
 The service is provided free of charge.

-- GED – this program is a budgeted line for the department.
-The program offers class instruction and preparation for the GED testing.
-Last year 14 offenders participated in the program and 5 obtained their GED.
+- HSE- High School Equivalency (formally GED) – this program is a budgeted line for the department.
+The program offers class instruction and preparation for the HSE testing.
+Last year 56 offenders participated in the program with 2 obtained their diploma.

 - Jail Chaplains – the Sheriff’s Department has two (2) ministers on staff that provide for the needs of the offender population.
 Both ministers are on call 24/7 and provide regular visits to the facility in addition to worship services twice per month.
 This service is provided at cost of $20 per hour.